 Just the thought of having to wear a mask can cause anxiety in some people.
 I know, because I used to not even be able to think about it without panicking.
 I used to have anxiety attacks over needles, or even just a visit to the doctor.
+Many don’t even realize it’s anxiety that is causing everything.
+They just know they feel like they can’t breathe.

 Having to live with chronic conditions forced me to find a way to cope.